 Whilst Þingvellir, Geysir and Gullfoss are the key trio of the Golden Circle there are also some great detouring options available in the local area.
 The most popular of those is the gigantic waterfall 'Glymur'.
 Previously regarded as the largest waterfall in Iceland, before being surpassed by the recently discovered Morsárfoss, Glymur is located around 45-minutes from Reykjavik in the Hvalfjörður area.

 What adds to Glymur's uniqueness is that you can hike around the waterfall and even cross through the Botnsá river that it stems from.
 Most people will hike to the viewing point and back down, however, it is also possible to continue onwards.
-Though the route does become more difficult afterwards.
+Though the route does become more difficult afterward.
 You will be required to climb and even use a rope to 'wall-scale'.
 If you enjoy hiking then Glymur is definitely a location you won't want to miss.

 Commonly, people will travel the ring road counter-clockwise.
 So, the next region would be the south coast.
 The south is packed with attractions and this is why some people may just stay in the South for the entirety of their stay.
 There are waterfalls, glaciers, volcanoes and even a black sand beach.
 You can take South Coast Tours or drive the area yourself as everything is easily accessible.